MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Rejected Request:**

-    - In this stage, rejected request is reject and moved to completed stage.
+    - In this stage, rejected request is moved to completed stage.

       - *In The Action field is following to,*